 Market sales apparently lack the defects that these models show can affect elections.
 Current regulation, which facilitates competing bids, and current takeover technologies, which permit making them, would eliminate much of the inefficiency in takeover bidding that prior models have identified if bidders could make proposals directly to target shareholders.
 Then the target would be an auction seller.
 A standard result in auction theory is that if the seller chooses a revenue maximizing auction form it is a dominant strategy for bidders -- here potential acquirers -- to big their true valuations.
 The dominant strategy for a maximizing seller then is to accept the winning bid.
 Therefore, target shareholders would not be in a strategic situation in an auction world.
 As a consequence, we focus on the possible inefficiencies arising from a judicial preference for elections (in which it is optimal for shareholders to act strategically) over markets as a takeover mechanism.
 In Part 5, we return to doctrine to show how Unitrin's preference for elections over markets may be eliminated without requiring the Delaware Supreme Court to confess error.
 We also suggest that, for jurisdictions with courts less influential than those in Delaware, a statutory change to permit more sales of control would be best.

 Date of Authorship for this Version

 Schwartz, Alan and Gilson, Ronald, "Sales and Elections as Methods for Transferring Corporate Control" (2001).
 Faculty Scholarship Series.
-Paper 311.
+311.